Magnetic Header

 Iteration 4: Expand instead of squeeze

 The expand gave the dock weight.
 But the spring was still loose: a visible bounce on landing that read as elastic, not magnetic.
-The damping needed to go up.
+Damping needed to go up.

 What I took away